Some affiliate links are provided below. Learn more.

 - Several safety pins, two hair ties, and a pair of scissors.

-How much cord you’ll need depends on variables such as the size of your pot (width and height) and the thickness of your braid.
-The easiest way to figure out how much cord you need is to buy one packet of cord, braid it, then wrap it around your pot.
+How much rope you’ll need depends on variables such as the size of your pot (width and height) and the thickness of your rope (the wider the rope, the less length you’ll need).
+The easiest way to figure out how much cord you need is to buy one packet of rope, braid it, then wrap it around your pot.

 If your braid covers 1/3 of the pot, you’ll need to buy 2 more packets.
-If it covers 1/2, you’ll need to buy 1 more packet.
+If it covers 1/2, you’ll need to buy 1 more packet, and so on.

 I’m sure someone more talented at maths can come up with a formula, but that person is not me.
 I can’t even do long division.
 I don’t even know what the ‘long’ in long division stands for.

-When you’ve finished braiding your cord, slide the top of the braid through one of the holes at the bottom of your pot.
-Remove the hair tie and apply a generous amount of hot glue to attach the cord to the pot.
+When you’ve finished braiding, slide the top of the braid through one of the holes at the bottom of your pot.
+Remove the hair tie and apply a generous amount of hot glue to attach the rope to the pot.

 Stop braiding when you’re about 2 inches from the top of the pot.
-It’s now time to make your handles!
+When you’ve reached this point, it’s time to make the handles.